-P&O’s children’s club “The Reef” offers child care for those aged two to seventeen, and are split into four different age groups.
+P&O Cruises children’s club “The Reef” offers child care for those aged two to seventeen, and are split into four different age groups.
 “Splashers” is for two to four year olds, and includes activities like drawing, story time, puppet shows, ball pool play and climbing apparatus.

-“Surfers” cater for five to eight year olds and consists of video games, arts and crafts, sports challenges, face painting and entertainment from the Mr Men Show with characters like Mr Bump and Little Miss Sunshine.
+“Surfers” cater for five to eight-year-olds and consists of video games, arts and crafts, sports challenges, face painting and entertainment from the Mr Men Show with characters like Mr Bump and Little Miss Sunshine.

-“Scubas” is for nine to twelve year olds and gets kids involved in quizzes on music and film, scavenger hunts across the ship, drama workshops, karaoke and pool games.
+“Scubas” is for nine to twelve-year-olds and gets kids involved in quizzes on music and film, scavenger hunts across the ship, drama workshops, karaoke and pool games.
 “H2O” is for the oldest children aged thirteen to seventeen, and offers discos, arcade games, films, sports coaching, rock bands, music and a club DJ.

-In addition to these child care services, Britannia, Ventura and Azura all have a dedicated area for children under two.
+In addition to these child care services, Iona, Britannia, Ventura and Azura all have a dedicated area for children under two.
 Children are welcome to dine in any restaurant on-board including those that are select dining.

 However, if you do want to dine without your children then there’s a special children’s tea serving fish fingers and pizza…(as well as a few healthy options!)

 Did you know?
-If there’s a formal event that you don’t want to miss, but are worried about childcare, then don’t worry because you can put your kids in the night nursery and let them sleep while you slip off… Open between 6pm to 2am, the night nursery gives you the freedom to spend an evening without your little one, but don’t worry – they give you a pager to let you know if your child wakes up!
+If there’s a formal event that you don’t want to miss, but are worried about childcare, then don’t worry because you can put your kids in the night nursery and let them sleep while you slip off.
+Open between 6pm to 2am, the night nursery gives you the freedom to spend an evening without your little one, but don’t worry – they give you a pager to let you know if your child wakes up!
 And of course, this service is still completely free.

-Evening dress codes are often an important part of the cruising experience and P&O cater to this with black tie or evening casual dress codes on certain nights.
+Evening dress codes are often an important part of the cruising experience and P&O Cruises cater to this with black tie or evening casual dress codes on certain nights.